codingEzio/codingEzio.github.io/docs/hands-on/core-database.md

 - Spatial Index
   - I'll write the notes once I've done the hands-on testing ;P

-**renaming a database**
+## Renaming a Database

-I guess it wasn't normally done.
+> I guess it wasn't normally done.
 I purely changed it for the sake of learning.

-get the new one created before renaming
+- Get the new one created before renaming

 ```sql
 CREATE DATABASE testdb;
 ```

-generate the script based on the existing database
+- Generate the script based on the existing database

 ```sql
 SELECT CONCAT(